doitintl/help/gitbook/cmp/flexsave/overview.md

 In the bar chart shown above:

-* The dark blue area of each bar represents the net AWS on-demand spend for that month
+* The dark blue area of each bar represents the net GCP on-demand spend for that month
 * The light blue area of the bar represents the on-demand spend you would have paid without Flexsave
 * The shaded regions represent forecasted numbers based on the current usage patterns